Hilltop School’s Outdoor Classroom

 As the area already has established native trees creating a canopy, it is the perfect spot to re-home native seedlings that have popped up in a plantation forest.
 If left there, these plants would be destroyed when the trees were harvested.
 Saving them and replanting them under a canopy like this one is a great way to create an instant, free, native understory.

 The students leading the project, spray painted paths and areas to plant, then everyone pitched in and planted a forest!
+They said that it was like creating a huge piece of natural art and colouring it in with plants!
 It looked amazing when they had finished.
 Hopefully, these plants like their new home and thrive in their new forest.

 Next